ikechuwkwu11/HospitalDjango/README.md

-Hospital Management System API (Django Rest Framework) This project is a RESTful API built with Django and Django REST Framework to manage hospitals, doctor appointments, user registration/login, image uploads, and doctor reviews.
-It can be used as a backend service for a healthcare/hospital-related web or mobile application.
+# 🏥 Hospital Management System API (Django REST Framework)
+This is a RESTful API built with Django and Django REST Framework (DRF) to manage hospitals, doctor appointments, user authentication, image uploads, and doctor reviews.
+It serves as a powerful backend for healthcare or hospital-related web/mobile applications.

-Features
+## 🚀 Features
-- User Authentication
+👤 User Authentication
-- User Registration
+- Register a new user
-- User Login
+- Login and receive authentication credentials
-- User Logout
+- Logout to end session

-- Hospital Management
+🏥 Hospital Management
-- Add a hospital
+- Add new hospitals
 - View all hospitals
-- View single hospital details
+- View details of a single hospital

-- Appointments
+📅 Appointments
 - Book a doctor appointment
 - View all appointments
-- View a specific appointment
+- View details of a specific appointment
-- Edit an appointment
+- Edit existing appointments
-- Delete an appointment
+- Delete appointments

-- Image Uploads
+🖼️ Image Uploads
-- Upload hospital or doctor images
+- Upload hospital or doctor-related images
-- List uploaded images
+- View a list of uploaded images

-- Doctor Reviews
+⭐ Doctor Reviews
-- Add a doctor review
+- Add a review for a doctor
-- View a review by ID
+- View individual reviews
-- Edit a doctor review
+- Edit existing reviews

-Technologies Used
+## 🧱 Technologies Used
-- Python
+- Purpose	Technology
-- Django
+- Backend Framework	Python, Django
-- Django REST Framework
+- API Development	Django REST Framework (DRF)
-- SQLite3 (default, but easily swappable)
-- Django’s built-in user model for authentication
+- Authentication	Django's built-in User model
+- Database	SQLite (can be replaced)
+- Image Handling	Django FileField/ImageField

+You can test the API using tools such as:
+- Postman
+- curl
+- httpie

+## 📌 Future Improvements
+- Role-based access control (admin, doctor, patient)
+- JWT authentication
+- Integration with external health APIs
+- Email notifications for appointment confirmations